 \section{Model and Classical limit}

-Although the sine–Gordon model admits multiple physical realizations across different areas of condensed matter and field theory, here we focus on a microscopic spin model whose continuum limit is described by the sine–Gordon field theory.
-Specifically, we consider a one-dimensional spin-$\tfrac{1}{2}$ ferromagnetic Heisenberg chain of length $L$, oriented along the $x$-axis and subject to a Dzyaloshinskii–Moriya (DM) interaction characterized by a vector ${\bf D} = D \hat{z}$.
+The simplest model that supports quantum chiral solitons is provided by the one-dimensional spin-$\tfrac{1}{2}$ ferromagnetic Heisenberg chain of length $L$, oriented along the $x$ axis and subject to a Dzyaloshinskii–Moriya (DM) interaction characterized by a vector ${\bf D} = D \hat{z}$.
 An external magnetic field ${\bf H} = H \hat{x}$ is applied perpendicular to the DM vector.
 The Hamiltonian of the system is

 where $J > 0$ and $H = g \mu_B B$, with $\mu_B$ the Bohr magneton and $g$ the gyromagnetic factor.
-It is important to note that the magnetic field is applied \emph{transverse} to the \(U(1)\)-invariant axis set by the DM interaction.
+It is important to note that the magnetic field is applied transverse to the \(U(1)\)-invariant axis set by the DM interaction.
 Consequently, the full Hamiltonian has only discrete symmetries.